 Depending on the steepness of the slope, and the tendency of the soil to experience movement, it might require a metal mesh.
 Often this is supported with rock nails, similar to soil nails, but designed to penetrate and grip in stone or bedrock, making it virtually impossible to move.

-The advantage with a metal mesh is that it is
+The advantage of a metal mesh is that it is

 structurally sound to support a shotcrete installation.
 If you need a custom shape, this can provide an excellent solution.

 Supporting a sloped embankment near a watercourse is often necessary, too.
 This prevents property loss through water erosion of your shoreline.

 Left to its own devices, the soil will happily migrate down a slope.
-Moving slowly it is called erosion; moving quickly it is called a landslide; driven by excess water it’s called a mudslide.
+Moving slowly is called erosion; moving quickly is called a landslide; driven by excess water it’s called a mudslide.
 Generally speaking, humans disapprove of all of these things, especially if they occur in a built-up area.
 This is why slope stabilization is so important.

 We can remediate an unstable or failed slope (landslide) with structural reinforcement even before the soil is removed.
 We can add support after the clean-up, too.
 Our engineers are intimately familiar with the morphology and structure of soils in our state.